iAdramelk/blog/content/blog/2020-02-17-a-public-reddit-dataset.md

 ### More resources

-For inspiration and reference, you may want to check out a few more efforts to get at r/AmItheAsshole from a data-scientific perspective, including [topic modeling](https://medium.com/@tom.gonda/what-does-reddit-argue-about-28432b11ea26), [visualizing voting patterns](http://www.nathancunn.com/2019-04-04-am-i-the-asshole/) and
+You may want to check out a few more efforts to get at r/AmItheAsshole from a data-scientific perspective, including
+[topic modeling](https://medium.com/@tom.gonda/what-does-reddit-argue-about-28432b11ea26),
+[visualizing voting patterns](http://www.nathancunn.com/2019-04-04-am-i-the-asshole/)
+and